startupdotdev/elevator-music-stack/README.md

 npx create-remix@latest --template startupdotdev/vapor-wave-stack
 ```

 Please remove tailwind from CDN before production!
-Chere here for how to install tailwind correctly, or feel free to remove and install your CSS solution of choice.
+[Check here](https://tailwindcss.com/docs/installation) for how to install tailwind correctly, or feel free to remove and install your CSS solution of choice.

-Oppinionated examples of:
+Opinionated examples of:

 - tools for interacting with Ethereum (ethers.js, web3modal, more)